 To estate jewelry buyers, it is imperative to know that what they are buying is an authentic piece.
 When a buyer is unsure, they may make a lower offer to leave room for doubt.
 At the same time, many sellers of antique and estate jewelry have a hard time authenticating and properly describing pieces on their own, leaving them reliant on a potentially biased jeweler or appraiser.

-We address this issue head-on by providing full gradings from GIA and IGI labs, ensuring transparency on all sides.
-Furthermore, the professional gradings provide far more detail, breaking down the characteristics of each piece and the valuable components.
+We address this issue head-on by providing full grading from GIA and GSI labs, ensuring transparency on all sides.
+Furthermore, the professional grading provides far more detail, breaking down the characteristics of each piece and the valuable components.
 This increases buyer confidence, and ultimately the offers at auction.